 See information on patient services at the three Mayo Clinic locations, including transportation options and lodging.

 Mayo Clinic doctors and scientists are actively working to improve the diagnosis and treatment of melanoma.
-Melanoma research at Mayo Clinic involves numerous researchers from many medical specialties working together to prolong survival and improve quality of life for people living with melanoma.
+The Melanoma Research Program at Mayo Clinic brings together a diverse group of highly skilled scientists, clinicians, allied health professionals and patient advocates who share a common goal of developing innovative approaches to the prevention, diagnosis and treatment of melanoma.

 Cancer research is conducted in coordination with the Mayo Clinic Cancer Center.
 The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — recognition for an institution's scientific excellence and multidisciplinary resources focused on cancer prevention, diagnosis and treatment.